scalazone/content/topics/patterns/destructuring.md

 case class Circle(position: Point, radius: Double, color: Color)
 ```

-Much like matching on an instance of `Rgb`, we could match on an instance of `Circle`, in a method which finds
+Much as we can match on an instance of `Rgb`, we can match on an instance of `Circle`.
+Here is an example of a
-the *x*-coordinate of the furthest left extent of the circle, which will be one _radius_ to the left of the
+method which finds the *x*-coordinate of the furthest left extent of the circle, which will be one _radius_ to
-center of the circle.
+the left of the center of the circle.

 ```scala
 def leftEdge(circle: Circle): Double =